ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

   * the user is not allowed to enter any fresh query during this time.
   * the user input box will be disabled and a working message will be shown in it.
 * just refresh the page, to reset wrt the chat history and or system prompt and start afresh.

+## Devel note

+Sometimes the browser may be stuborn with caching of the file, so your updates to html/css/js may not be visible.
+Also remember that just refreshing/reloading page in browser or for that matter clearing site data, dont directly override site caching in all cases.
+Worst case you may have to change port.